Société de l'assurance automobile du Québec

 • being near the vehicle, for example to brush snow off the car or put things in the trunk

-The police officer will assess whether it was possible for the person to drive the vehicle and whether he or she intended to drive.
+The police officer will assess whether it was possible for the person to drive the vehicle and whether they intended to do so.

 Refusal to obey a peace officer

-Refusing to breathe into an alcohol-screening device or to perform physical coordination tests automatically results in the stiffer penalties provided for under the Criminal Code and the Highway Safety Code.
+Refusing to breathe into an alcohol-screening device or to undergo physical coordination tests automatically results in the stiffer penalties provided for under the Criminal Code and the Highway Safety Code.

 Simple and effective alternative solutions

-Only time can eliminate the effects of drugs and medication, so plan accordingly!
+Only time can eliminate the effects of alcohol, so plan accordingly!
 To get around, you can:

 Myths and facts